neurolabusc/AppleSiliconForNeuroimaging/fortran/README.md

 Unfortunately, the open source Fortran compilers do not yet support the ARM-based architecture used by Apple's M1 CPUs.
 Fortunately, Iain Sandoe has been working on porting both gcc and gFortran to this architecture.
 François-Xavier Coudert has created [an experimental release for the M1](https://github.com/fxcoudert/gfortran-for-macOS/releases).
 Here we assess the performance of this nascent tool.

 Here we test a [couple of popular benchmarks](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/fortran.html).
 These old benchmarks execute very rapidly, and are probably not a good measure of compute performance.
 I also include [a simple benchmark I wrote (f400) simulating neuroimaging data](https://github.com/fxcoudert/gfortran-for-macOS/issues/13) (which is probably limited more by memory bandwidth than computation).
+Finally, I include a [2D filtering](https://github.com/sebastianbeyer/fasticonv) benchmark.
+For this benchmark, I take report the total runtime, which means the results are dominated by the slow `naive` versus the `fast` implementation.
+It is worth noting that the `naive` implementation performed pporly on the M1 relative to the Intel and AMD CPUs, but the reverse was true for the `fast` method.
+Therefore, the total time reported suggests the M1 does poorly in this test, but the reverse would be true if the geometric means of the sub-tests was used.
 Due to these factors, I would take these results with a grain of salt.
 However, the fact that each of these runs to completion suggests that scientific tools which rely on Fortran may soon be available on this promising architecture.

 ## Installing dependencies